 INSTRUCTIONS

-- Once the resting time has passed, line an 8 x 8 pan (or similar, it doesn't have to be exact) with parchment paper and preheat the oven to 350°F.
+- Assemble: Once the resting time has passed, line an 8 x 8 pan (or similar, it doesn't have to be exact) with parchment paper.

 - Mix the cinnamon and sugar together in a small bowl.

-- Peel back the cling wrap and dust the dough with a sprinkle of flour and dust your hands too.
+- Dust the top of the dough with a sprinkle of flour and dust your hands too.
 Pull the dough away from around the edges of the bowl, then pull off chunks of dough about the size of golf balls.
-Roll them in your hands to neaten them up a bit although you don't have to worry about being too tidy.
+Roll them in your hands to neaten them up a bit.
+Don't worry about being too tidy though.

-- Dip each one into the butter, then roll in the cinnamon sugar before placing in the pan.
+- Dip each ball into the butter, then roll in the cinnamon sugar before placing in the pan.
 Repeat until all the dough is gone.
-Make sure all the balls touch each other in the pan.
-They should be nestled in there snugly.
+Make sure all the balls touch each other.
+They should be nestled snugly.

 - In a small bowl, add the powdered sugar and the vanilla.
 Gradually add the milk, stirring as you go to work out any lumps.
-6 teaspoons should be plenty.
-You need much less than you imagine you will.
-One minute it will look like there is no-where near enough milk, the next it will be ok.
-You need it to be thick but pourable so you can drizzle it easily.
+5 or 6 teaspoons should be plenty to make a thick, drippy glaze.

-- While the bread is still warm and just before serving, drizzle over the frosting.
+- While the bread is still warm and just before serving, drizzle over the frosting very generously.

 NOTES